troygoode/node-require-directory/README.markdown

 ## Options

+You can pass an options hash to `require-directory` as the 2nd parameter (or 3rd if you're passing the path to another directory as the 2nd parameter already).
+Here are the available options:

 ### Whitelisting

 Whitelisting (either via RegExp or function) allows you to specify that only certain files be loaded.